Zoe Januszewski '22

 She credits her time at WPI for helping her think fast on her feet.
 “The most prominent impact [of my WPI education] is my ability to adjust to information on the fly,” she says.
 “The fast-paced, project-based learning has prepared me to be ready for any given scenario.”

-While calling WPI a unique, supportive, and diverse campus with great non-curricular opportunities—not to mention the ability to participate in MQPs and IQPs to positively impact communities—Januszewski credits Foisie Business School executive director Brent French for his mentorship.
+While calling WPI a unique, supportive, and diverse campus with great non-curricular opportunities—not to mention the ability to participate in MQPs and IQPs to positively impact communities—Januszewski credits Brent French, executive director of The Business School, for his mentorship.
 He has coached her to become a better worker, leader, and human, she says.

-In addition to her studies, many extracurricular activities, and part-time lab work, the California native is also CEO of the company Gompei’s Goat Cheese.
+In addition to her studies, many extracurricular activities, and part-time lab work, the California native is also CEO of Gompei’s Goat Cheese, which began in 2013 as an MQP and is WPI’s only student-run business.

 All told, “I have achieved leadership positions that have encouraged me to grow into a more confident and thoughtful leader,” she says.